 Estimate the Value of the Estate

-After taking inventory of the entire estate, the executor must then estimate its total value.
+To determine whether the estate must go through probate, the executor (possibly working with an attorney) must take inventory of the entire estate, estimating its total value.
 This can take some time when the estate includes rare items, such as a valuable stamp collection, that requires valuation by an expert.
-In many cases, the executor will need to hire professional appraisers.
+In some situations, the executor will need to hire professional appraisers.

 The Executor's Job Is Done